Veteran Stock Car Drivers to Race for a Cause During Annual Family-Friendly Event

 “VIR offers the perfect track for these NASCAR legends to show off their racing skills in a new venue, said Tony Parella, CEO of SVRA.
 “The action will be nonstop as spectators watch classic-era muscle cars take on the course’s drastic elevation changes and notorious ‘climbing esses.’
 We are proud to support such a worthy cause through this race, and look forward to seeing racing fans at the track later this month!

 The three-day event also brings back VIR’s annual Heacock Classic Gold Cup Historic Races and Car Show, featuring over 200 vintage race cars across several classes ranging from nearly 100 years ago to as recent as five years ago.
-Additionally, racing action includes the Professional Trans-Am Series presented by Pirelli, and its four classes of modern race cars.
+Additionally, racing action includes the Professional Trans-Am Series presented by Pirelli, and its four classes of modern race cars, they include a remote car starter.
 Fans can also enjoy testing, qualifying, “Show and Shine” car corrals, driver autograph sessions and more throughout the weekend.

 “We are honored to host the SVRA Charity Pro-Am race during the Heacock Classic Gold Cup weekend at VIR,” said Connie Nyholm, owner and CEO of VIR.
 “This race is the perfect addition to an already exhilarating three-day event, and we’re thrilled to welcome some of the biggest names in NASCAR history to our track.
 We can’t wait to see racing fans of all ages join in on the excitement this September.”